Author: Bob Jan 31, 2022 9 min read

 After you have understood and memorized the main 3D modeling terms and definitions, let’s proceed with the basic 3D modeling workflow.

 This stage implies thinking through the objects you want to create, following the logical sequence of a storyline.
 Also, at this stage, it is necessary to create a storyboard.
-This is a step-by-step sequence of the images that will be become 3D models at one of the following stages, following each other according to the planned script.
+This is a step-by-step sequence of the images that will become 3D models at one of the following stages, following each other according to the planned script.

 Next, the process of 3D modeling itself begins.
 Using specialized software, the artists draw the objects in three dimensions with the goal of animating them at one of the following stages.
 At this stage, the model can be quite simple.